 As specified in our CNSC LCH, BRR is subject to annual third-party reviews for verification of the inspection requirements under the National Fire Code and CSA 393.
-Findings in the 2023 inspection review related to fire doors, storage of combustibles and other materials.
+Findings in the 2024 inspection review related to fire doors, storage of combustibles and other materials, obstruction of pull stations and egress and fire separations.